 Thanks to the generosity of the Alan Rugman memorial fund, we are able to offer some funding support for the PhD students and postdoctoral scholars.
 The fund contributes towards costs of travel and accommodation for the duration of the masterclasses.

 The recipients of the scholarships are selected via a formal process with nominations coming from PhD supervisors or other academic referees.
-Each application consists of a letter of nomination, a candidate’s CV, and an application form.
+Each application consists of a letter of nomination, a candidate’s CV, and an online application form duly filled.
 Masterclass applicants should note the number of scholarships is limited and we strongly encourage everyone to seek their own sources of funding from their institution or government.

 Practical details about travel and accommodation in Reading